aathn/mvk18/docs/source/development.rst

   Some effort was put in to researching the use of Amazon Kinesis (a video streaming service provided by AWS) to distribute the video stream.
 The process of streaming video footage to with Kinesis turned out to be quite complicated.
-It definitely appeared to be doable but due to time constraints we focused on other things.
+It definitely appeared to be doable but due to time constraints other things were prioritized.

 - :need:`FREQ_4`:

-  This requirement was dependent on the Send data to cloud-requirement.
+  This requirement was dependent on :need:`FREQ_3`.

 - :need:`FREQ_6`:

-  This requirement was dependent on the Send data to cloud-requirement.
+  This requirement was dependent on :need:`FREQ_3`.

 - :need:`FREQ_21`:

-  This requirement was dependent on the Send data to cloud-requirement.
+  This requirement was dependent on :need:`FREQ_3`.

 - :need:`FREQ_14`:

-  We were unable to find a good way of doing this in the available time.
-We considered the option of reading the pixels on the screen to measure light level, but the streaming feature we used did not allow to do this easily.
+  No good way of doing this was found in the available time.
+An option that was considered was reading the pixels on the screen to measure light level, but the streaming feature used did not allow to do this easily.